The WordPress Core drop-in file

 sunrise.php loads loads very early in the WordPress loading sequence, before

 mu-plugins, any active plugins, and the active theme.
-As such, what can be done in
+Because of this, what can be done in

-sunrise.php is limited, and largely confined to using pure PHP to set constants that override WordPress Core behavior.
+sunrise.php is limited, and largely confined to executing pure PHP to set constants that override WordPress Core behavior.

-- The problem being solved requires early execution (e.g., for performance reasons or to override aspects of the request very early on).
-Code that can run later in execution should typically be written in the plugin or theme context and leverage WordPress’ Plugin API.
+- be used only when early execution is absolutely required (e.g. for performance reasons or to override aspects of the request very early on).
+Code that can run later in execution should typically be written in the plugin or theme context and leverage the WordPress Plugin API.

-- The problem can be solved with (mostly) pure PHP.
+- be written with (as much as possible) pure PHP.

-- The problem being solved does not require database access or access to any persistent data, but often makes decisions or performs actions based on intrinsic characteristics of the request, such as the domain or URI.
-Because it executes on every single request handled by WordPress, make sure your use of
+- not require database access or access to any persistent data, but often makes decisions or performs actions based on intrinsic characteristics of the request, such as the domain or URI.
+Because it executes on every single request handled by WordPress, make sure that use of

 sunrise.phpdoes not introduce the kinds of performance penalties associated with queries or other expensive operations.